 Three Different Types of Cannabinoids

-Delta-9-tetrahydrocannabinol (Δ9-THC or THC) and other identified cannabinoids Cannabidiol (CBD), Cannabinol (CBN), Cannabigerol (CBG), Cannabichromene (CBC) and dozens more, are phytocannabinoids produced through photosynthesis in hair-like trichomes on the surface of the cannabis plants during flowering phase.
+Delta-9-tetrahydrocannabinol (Δ9-THC or THC) and other identified cannabinoids Cannabidiol (CBD), Cannabinol (CBN), Cannabigerol (CBG), Cannabichromene (CBC) and dozens more, are phytocannabinoids produced in hair-like trichomes on the surface of the cannabis plants during flowering phase.
 THC has analgesic, anti-spasmodic, anti-tremor, anti-inflammatory, appetite stimulant and anti-emetic properties.
 CBD has anti-inflammatory, anti-convulsant, anti-psychotic, anti-oxidant, neuroprotective and immunomodulatory effects.

 As an annual, cannabis plants follow a solar cycle consisting of two basic stages often referred to as vegetative, and bloom.
 Cannabinoids are created in the bloom phase.
 In general, there are three different types of endocannabinoids:

 - Endocannabinoids which are produced by the body

 - Phytocannabinoids which are produced by the cannabis plant

 Lock and Key System